-- Be sure to check with your vet to be sure your dog is healthy enough to start a running program.
+- Be sure to check with your vet to ensure your dog is healthy enough to start a running program.

 - Consider the temperature.
-Running in the extreme heat or cold could be dangerous to your dog’s health, even if they are cleared by the vet to run.
-(See some of our tips for running with your dog in the winter.)
+Running in extreme heat or cold could be dangerous to your dog’s health, even if they are cleared by the vet to run.
+(See some of our tips for running with your dog in the winter and summer.)

 - Carry water and take shade breaks to keep your dog both hydrated and at a healthy temperature.
-Remember that they are covered in fur and (if unprotected) that their paws are directly on the hot ground.
+Remember that they are covered in fur and that their paws are directly on the hot ground, if unprotected.
 (See our ideas for protecting those paws.)

-A little specialty dog running gear can make both the training and the jogs themselves safer and much more enjoyable for you and your dog.
+Dog running gear can make the running experience safer and much more enjoyable for you and your dog.
 If you’re in the market for leashes, belts, visibility aids, paw protectors, poop bags, or water bottles, check out our favorites below.

 The Best Dog Running Gear

 That extra that I didn’t even know I wanted?
 Soft handles.
-Believe me when I tell you that when your dog catches sight of a bunny up ahead and starts to bolt after it, you are going to be happy, happy, happy that you chose a leash with the padding.Shop on Amazon
+Believe me when I tell you that when your dog catches sight of a bunny up ahead and starts to bolt after it, you are going to be very happy that you chose a leash with padding.Find on Amazon

-If you’re not comfortable with using the hands-free leash (and not everyone is ready to start using one right off the bat), this is a great option to help carry all the little accessories while keeping a tighter leash on your dog, especially during the aforementioned bunny season.
+If you’re not comfortable with using a hands-free leash (and not everyone is ready to start using one right off the bat), this is a great option to help carry all the little accessories while holding your leash, especially during the aforementioned bunny season.

-I like this no-nonsense Flip Belt for short runs because it is comfortable with no fussy clips or straps, but many others come equipped with water bottles, and that may be just what you’re looking for.Shop on Amazon
+I like this no-nonsense Flip Belt for short runs because it is comfortable with no fussy clips or straps (you can also opt for one equipped for water bottles.)Find on Amazon

-If you’re going to take your dog for a run in low-light conditions, be sure that both you and your dog are highly visible.
-A reflective, comfortable harness should do the trick.
+If you’re going to take your dog for a run in low-light conditions, ensure that your dog is highly visible in a reflective, comfortable harness (and be sure you are highly visible, too!).

-Visibility is very important, particularly if your schedule makes it easiest to run before or after work, when daylight is limited.
+Visibility is very important when considering dog running gear, particularly if you schedule your runs before or after work when daylight is limited.
 If you need more than just reflective fabric, look no further than this light-up harness, the subject of much conversation in my neighborhood.